 Deciding whether to file for bankruptcy or not can be a tough decision.
 If you’re wondering what to do, it may help to know that there are alternative options out there.
 Some options include:

 Debt management plans

-This is an alternative to debt consolidation.
-Debt settlement seeks to allow a debtor to make a lump sum payment that is usually less than what the debtor currently owes.
-This amount is typically 50 – 75% of the original value of the debt.
+The amount is typically 50 – 75% of the original value of the debt.
 Lenders will report this as “settled for less than agreed” to the credit bureaus.
-This record will remain a part of your credit report for seven years.
+The record will remain a part of your credit report for seven years.

 Additionally, you want to make sure you are paying off your card at the end of every month without question.
 Prioritize only making purchases on your credit card that you can pay off in full each month, and follow through on doing so.

 Budgeting should naturally become a key component in your tools to successfully navigate life after bankruptcy.
 While budgeting takes discipline, it is much easier with a range of tools to assist with the process.

 For some, working with pen and paper may be optimal, while for others, using online tools may be better.
 Other strategies such as automating your bills and savings will help to ensure that you’re meeting your obligations consistently.